ebrown-SL/cloudtrader-cluster-dev/README.md

 # Introduction

-Deployment and service `.json` for the cloudtrader services.
+Deployment and service `.yaml` configurations for the cloudtrader services.

 ## Getting Started